 Jammu and Kashmir: Two cops killed, several injured in terrorist attack in Srinagar

-Two cops were killed and several others were injured after terrorists attacked a police bus in Srinagar, Jammu and Kashmir.
+Two J&K police personnel were killed and 12 injured after terrorists attacked a police bus in Srinagar, Jammu and Kashmir.

 INDIA